 Identification System: set of self-consistent rules sufficient for generating and using identifiers.
 A relevant authority is responsible for the generation, assignment and management of the identifiers.
 An identifier is unique in one identification system.

-Implementation: is the instantiation of devices, gateways, platforms, cloud servers, modules, software packages, development kits or all other kinds of entities developed to comply to oneM2M specification
+Implementation: instantiation of devices, gateways, platforms, cloud servers, modules, software packages, development kits or all other kinds of entities developed to comply to oneM2M specification

 Indirect Dynamic Authorization: procedure in which an Originator obtains Dynamic Authorization from a Dynamic Authorization System Server, and provides the Hosting CSE with a Token or Token-ID representing that Dynamic Authorization